👨👩👧 Parent guide 🖨️ Paper first 💻 Purposeful screen use 📈 Saved progress

 Clear goal

-One main skill so you know exactly what your child is practicing.
+Each lesson focuses on one main skill so you always know what your child is practicing.

 📘 Teach

-Simple instructions so you can explain the skill clearly and quickly.
+Simple teaching steps help you explain the skill clearly without overcomplicating the lesson.

 🖨️ Paper